Continued from Beginner Landscape Photography: Equipment

 You can start out by learning the basic “rules” of composition by taking a class, reading any number of books on the subject, or purchasing our eBook.
 (Of course, we recommend the latter – and when you’ve finished it, you might be interested in taking things further with our eBook on the Gestalt Principles of Perception.) 😉

 Some people find artistic skills even more difficult to master than technical skills.
 Even those who are intuitively “artistic” will find that their vision and understanding evolve over time.
 Do keep in mind that the “rules” of composition are not set in stone.
 Once you understand why they are useful, you can break them as often as you like.
 Remember – you are the artist.
 So, you make the rules.

 Am I Ready Now?

-Once you can control your exposure and you know a bit about composition, you are ready to try your hand at creating some great photographs.
+Once you can control your exposure, understand how to focus and you know a bit about composition, you are ready to try your hand at creating some stunning photographs.
 Some photographers start out believing that they can just fix their errors in Photoshop.
 That attitude will make you a lazy photographer – and can often mean you’ll spend a lot more time in post, trying to make corrections that could have been avoided if you’d taken the time to do it right in the first place.
 Rather than relying on post-processing to make things right, challenge yourself to capture the scene in-camera.
 That won’t always be possible, but you’ll train yourself to recognize good light and make the most of your equipment.

-Once you know how to expose and compose, next step is to learn how to process an image…
+Once you know how to expose, focus and compose, next step is to learn how to process an image…